ibm-cloud-docs/containers/cs_ingress_types.md

         ```
         {: pre}

+    3. Choose the version for Kubernetes Ingress image that you want to use.<p class="note">To choose a version other than the default, you must first disable automatic updates by running the `ibmcloud ks ingress alb autoupdate disable` command.</p>
+      ```
+      ibmcloud ks ingress alb versions
+      ```
+      {: pre}

     4. Re-enable the ALB.
 Specify the image version that you chose in the `--version` flag.
+If you omit this flag, the ALB runs the default version of the Kubernetes Ingress image.
       * <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Classic clusters:
         ```
         ibmcloud ks ingress alb enable classic --alb <ALB_ID> -c <cluster_name_or_ID> --version <image_version>